thengl/GeoMLA/README.md

     ## OOB prediction error (MSE):       54749.82
     ## R squared (OOB):                  0.5936727

-which shows a slight improvement from using only buffer distances as covariates.
+there is a slight improvement from using only buffer distances as covariates.
 We can further evaluate this model to see which specific points and covariates are most important for spatial predictions:

 ![](README_files/figure-markdown_github/RF_variableImportance-1.png)